mac-cain13/notificato/Readme.md

 `composer require wrep/notificato`

-*Alternatives:*
+*Suggestion:*
-There is also a [Notificato for Symfony2 bundle](https://github.com/rickpastoor/notificato-symfony) available, highly recommended for Symfony2 users.
+There is also a [Notificato for Symfony bundle](https://github.com/rickpastoor/notificato-symfony) available, highly recommended for Symfony2 & Symfony3 users.

 ## Getting started
 1. Take a look at the snippet below for a impression how Notificato works